 - State of Michigan mandated program evaluations;

-Some other studies that ARE considered research and ARE subject to IRB review.
-Examples of these types of studies are mentioned below and you are required to submit complete applications when human subjects are:
+Some other studies are considered research and are subject to IRB review.
+Examples of these types of studies are mentioned below.
+You are required to submit complete applications when human subjects are:

 - Intended to satisfy the academic requirements for independent study, dissertation, or master’s thesis;